Everything You Ever Wanted To Know About Bass Tuners

 Gear Ratio

-Many musicians tend to ignore the string ratio of different tuners because they either don’t understand what it means or think that it can’t make that much difference.
+Many musicians tend to ignore the gear ratio of different tuners because they either don’t understand what it means or think that it can’t make that much difference.
 So, let’s start by explaining what it is… the gear ratio is the number of times you need to turn the tuning key to complete one rotation of the string post (the shaft that the string is threaded through).

 Therefore, the higher the number, the more precisely you can tune your bass.
 For example, a tuning machine with a 27:1 gear ratio is more precise than one with a 22:1 ratio.